qalle2/nes-util/README.md

 optional arguments:
   -h, --help            show this help message and exit -s SLICE_LENGTH, --slice-length SLICE_LENGTH
-                        Length of PRG ROM slices to compare, before and after the relevant byte (so the actual length is twice this value plus one).
-1 or greater, default=4.
+                        Length of PRG ROM slices to compare.
+(Each slice will be equally distributed before and after its relevant byte if possible.)
+Minimum=1, default=9.
 Decrease to get more results.
   -d MAX_DIFFERENT_BYTES, --max-different-bytes MAX_DIFFERENT_BYTES
                         Maximum number of non-matching bytes allowed in each pair of PRG ROM slices to compare.
-(The relevant byte in the middle of the slice must always match.)
-0 or greater, default=1.
+(The relevant byte, usually in the middle of the slice, must always match.)
+Minimum=0, default=1.
                         Increase to get more results.
+  -v, --verbose         Print technical information.
 ```